 This past semester the choir sang with the Conway Symphony Orchestra and in a production of The Christmas Carol.

 In March 2014, choir members and parents flew to New York City and performed in the Festival at Carnegie Hall.
 Participation in the festival was a wonderful opportunity for our members.
 Members and parents visited Ellis Island, Times Square, The Gershwin Theatre where they saw Wicked, the Statue of Liberty and other famous sites in NYC.
 It was an outstanding experience, musically and educationally.

 AUDITION INFORMATION: A short audition is required for membership.
+Auditions for the spring are now closed but we will have auditions later this spring for new students interested in joining VOCA next fall.
 Parents or older students should contact the Community School office at 501-450-5755 or 450-3672, or e-mail firstname.lastname@example.org or email@example.com to schedule a 10-minute audition.
-A prepared piece is not required for the CACC; a short 2-minute song and sight-reading is required for the CAYC.
+A prepared piece is not required for Choristers or Children's choir, but a short 2-minute song and sight-reading is required for the CAYC.
 All students are asked to match pitches.
 Tuition is $215 for the school year and and a payment plan may be set up upon request.

 Donations are being accepted for need-based scholarships and for assisting our students who participate in the annual music festival.
 Contributions are tax-deductible and additional information is on the VOCA website, http://www.vocasings.com/, or you may call our office at 501-450-5755.